-Many think Kim Go-eun is an unconventional beauty, but I’m telling you this actress also has an unexceptional versatility when it comes to acting.
+Many think Kim Go-eun is an unconventional beauty, but this actress also has an exceptional versatility when it comes to acting.
 She has done a variety of genres both in TV and film and has given life to each and every character outstandingly.
-So for this week’s IN SPOTLIGHT, let’s have a look at the Goblin’s Bride’s diverse filmography.
+So for this version of In Spotlight, let’s have a look at the Goblin’s Bride’s diverse filmography.
 Ready?
 Ready!

 Kim Go-eun has made her acting debut via 2012 movie, A Muse.
-She plays the character of a young woman named Eun-gyo who awakens the lust of two men around him.
-She gained critical reception for her acting and even won several Best New Actress awards.
+She gained critical reception for her acting and even won several Best New Actress awards including trophies from Blue Dragon Film Awards and New York Asian Film Festival.

 Despite her success, Kim Go-eun shied away from doing films for two years to finish her degree.
 In 2014, she made her mainstream movie comeback via thriller, Monster.
 She played a developmentally challenged woman whose younger sister is murdered by a ruthless serial killer played by Lee Min-ki.